 …but in my tests that did not work out the best as the slight bit of ambient light that I could not eliminate exposed it so it would show in the final photograph.
 I tried a deep tan, but found a grey did the trick.

 Image 9 shows a final version of the Vitruvian Angel Aurora.

 In the end I created several versions of the Vitruvian Angel.

 This encapsulates the story of how the Aurora w/Eos photographs were created.
-People find the process fascinating, especially since photography is seldom experienced at this level.
+People find the process fascinating, especially since photography, offering the highest degree of collaboration between art and science, is seldom experienced at this level.

 More images of photography relating to this series or like constructed works.